RakhithJK/BishopFox-sliver-wiki/DNS-C2.md

 In order to detect if a resolver corrupted any bytes in our message the authoritative name server encodes the [CRC32](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) of the data it received in the IP address of any `A` record that it receives.
 The implant first generates random bytes and then for each resolver on a host we try to resolve these random bytes and check to see if the CRC32 calculated by the server matches the CRC32 of the data we sent.
 If any mismatches occur Base32 is used instead of Base58.

+### Bytes Per Query

+Since the encoder used to send data is selected at runtime, as described above, the number of bytes that can be encoded into a query depends on both the length of the parent domain and the encoder used and must be calculated dynamically.